Expertium/expertium.github.io/Benchmark.md

 Once we have an algorithm that predicts R, we can run it on some users' review histories to see how much predicted R deviates from measured R. If we do that using hundreds of millions of reviews, we will get a very good idea of which algorithm performs better on average. **RMSE**, or root mean square error, can be interpreted as "the average difference between predicted and measured probability of recall (R)".
 RMSE is a measure of **calibration**.

 Loosely speaking, if an algorithm predicts an X% chance of something happening, it should happen X% of the time.
-For example, if a weatherman says "There is a 90% chance of rain today", it should rain on 90% of days when he said that.
+For example, if a weatherman says, "There is a 90% chance of rain today,"  it should rain on 90% of days when he says that.
 That's good calibration.
 If it rained only on 40% of those days, it means that the weatherman (or, well, his forecasting system) is poorly calibrated - his probabilities don't match observed frequencies.
 RMSE measures how well-calibrated an algorithm is.

 The calculation of RMSE has been reworked in the past to prevent cheating, aka algorithms achieving good numbers on paper without getting better at predicting R in reality.
 If you want to know the nitty-gritty mathematical details, you can read [this article by Jarrett and me](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Metric).
 The new method is our own invention, and you won't find it in any academic paper.
-Anki >=24.04 use the new method when "Evaluate" is used.
+Anki >=24.04 uses the new method when "Evaluate" is used.

 Here's what you need to know about RMSE:
 1. RMSE measures how close the predicted R is to reality.
 It puts reviews into bins and measures the difference between *average* actual retention and *average* predicted R within each bin.